 – Weeks 1-3: This is the pre-flower stage and pistils are a sign of pre-flowers.
 These white hairs will show you that buds are intending to grow soon.

-– Week 6 to harvest: Trichomes ripen so buds are getting sticky, and they will not start to smell of cannabis.
+– Week 6 to harvest: Trichomes ripen so buds are getting sticky, and they will not start to smell cannabis.

 The flowering phase requires less than 12 hours of light daily.
-You will know that it is time to harvest by the trichomes since they will start to turn light brown.
+You will know that it is time to harvest the trichomes since they will start to turn light brown.
 Do not sleep on harvesting since waiting too long might cause the THC content to degrade.

 It’s time to cut down the marijuana plants when they have matured enough.
 This is done by cutting the plant apart, branch by branch and hanging them to dry.
-A dry room should have humidity levels between 40-50% and the plants will need to be hanged for around 10-14 days.
+A dry room should have humidity levels between 40-50% and the plants will need to be hung for around 10-14 days.
 Too much humidity will lead to mould while not enough will lead to the buds drying too quickly, so be careful of your conditions.

 After your cannabis has dried, it is time for the pruning stage.
 You must first remove all of the buds from the stalk and cut off the fan leaves.
-Trim off the sugar leave on all sides of the bud using a sharp pair of scissors.
+Trim off the sugar and leave it on all sides of the bud using a sharp pair of scissors.